 Feds Accuse Fiat Chrysler of Cheating Emissions Tests

-DETROIT (CN) – The Department of Justice filed a lawsuit against Fiat Chrysler Automobiles and its subsidiaries in Detroit federal court on Tuesday, accusing the automaker of selling diesel-powered vehicles that circumvented emissions standards with the help of computer technology.
+DETROIT (CN) – The Department of Justice filed a federal complaint Tuesday against Fiat Chrysler Automobiles, accusing the automaker and its subsidiaries of selling diesel-powered vehicles that circumvented emissions standards with the help of computer technology.

 The lawsuit claims that between 2013 and 2016, FCA sold more than 100,000 Jeep Grand Cherokees and Ram 1500s with EcoDiesel V-6 engines based on false emissions data generated by software that was not disclosed in applications for certificates of conformity.